Academic Services

 Advising:

-Students will be assigned an academic advisor from the Advising, Retention + Career Center (ARCC) and a faculty advisor from their major to assist them in developing academic and career goals based on their interests and abilities.
-If a student is undeclared or unsure of a major, an ARCC academic advisor will recommend courses that explore various majors while keeping curricular options open whenever possible.
-A student can expect advisors to be knowledgeable about university policies and procedures, academic requirements, and a wide variety of campus resources available for assistance.
+Students are assigned an academic advisor from the Advising, Retention + Career Center (ARCC) and a faculty advisor from their major (if declared) to assist them in developing academic and career goals based on their interests and abilities.
+A student can expect advisors to be knowledgeable about university policies and procedures, academic requirements, and campus resources.

 The Advising, Retention + Career Center also provides advising for high school and non-degree seeking students taking college courses at UW-Eau Claire.